 2. Add Chapter Marks while Recording with our Mobile App

-3. Import Chapter Marks from M4A/MP4 Files (Garageband, Hindenburg)
+3. Import Chapter Marks from Audio Input Files (Garageband, Hindenburg, Ultraschall)

-If you use Garageband, Hindenburg, iMovie or any other audio editor (DAW) which supports chapters, export your project as an MP4 file and Auphonic will import existing chapter marks from your M4A/MP4 files automatically (e.g., .mp4, .m4a, .m4b, .m4v), including images and URLs:
+If you use Garageband, Hindenburg, Ultraschall, iMovie or any other audio editor (DAW) which supports chapters, export your project and Auphonic will import existing chapter marks from your input audio files automatically (formats: .mp4, .m4a, .mp3, .flac, .opus, .ogg, ...), including images and URLs:

 - In your audio editor, add chapter marks as desired.
 See how to create chapters with Garageband, Hindenburg or iMovie.

-- Bounce your session to an MP4 file, such as .mp4, .m4a, or .m4b (don't use .wav, .mp3, or any other format).
+- Bounce your session to an MP4 or MP3 file, such as .mp4, .mp3, .m4a, or .m4b (most audio editors don't support chapter marks in MP3, FLAC or Opus).
 We recommend that you use either high-bitrate AAC or lossless ALAC as your MP4 file's audio codec.
 For testing purposes, you can use our .m4a example file, which contains some chapters.

 - Use this file as the source of an Auphonic production, from which you generate some new output files.